bokeh/bokeh/sphinx/source/docs/user_guide.rst

     user_guide/bokehjs

 This user guide is intended to walk you through many common tasks that you might want to accomplish using Bokeh.
+You should have completed the steps described in TBD TBD Quickstart/Install TBD.
 The guide is arranged by
 topic:

-:ref:`userguide_quickstart`
-    Get set up and running quickly.

 :ref:`userguide_concepts`
     Learn important foundational concepts about how Bokeh is organized.